liAmirali/XOpro/README.md

 ### APK File

 It hasn't been on any stores yet.
-But whenever I uploaded the APK File somewher, I will tell you.
+But whenever I uploaded the APK File somewhere, I will tell you.